trinib/AdGuard-WireGuard-Unbound-DNScrypt/README.md

       0 3 * * 3 sudo ./update.sh > /home/pi/update.log 2>&1

 Pi will now update every Wednesday at 3am.
-Or you can go to https://crontab.guru/ and set you own time
+Or you can go to https://crontab.guru/ and set your own time schedule.

 #
 <h1 align="center"><b><i>☷ Log2Ram Install ☷</b></i> </h1>